For a long time, visibility meant traffic.

 Today, visibility often works differently.

 Being the answer means your content can be lifted, summarized, or quoted without losing clarity.
 The core idea stays intact even outside the page.
 The structure shows what question is being answered and where the answer lives.
-The content still works when removed from its original context.
+The content still works when it’s removed from its original context.

 Answer Engine Optimization (AEO) focuses on this shift.
 It treats content as something designed to operate inside other systems, not just on its own page.
 The aim is to become the source systems rely on when they need to respond.

-In an answer-driven environment, visibility belongs to pages that can be reused as answers, alongside being discoverable.
+Traffic still matters.
+Rankings still matter.
+They just share the stage with a different test.
+In an answer-driven environment, visibility belongs to pages that can be reused as answers while also being discoverable.